-As gene expression of aprX was shown to be regulated by AHL-based QS at the transcription level during the late exponential growth phase27, we will examine the extracellular proteolytic activity of P. fluorescens cultures using an azocasein assay adjusted to skim milk medium and the effect on gene expression.
-P. fluorescens cultures will be incubated with and without purified lactonases Next, qPCR analysis will be performed to quantify the reduction in the transcription level of aprX due to the effect of evolved moLRP variants ( as performed for wtmoLRP, see Figure 3A).
-Specifically, overnight cultures of P. fluorescens (OD600 = 2) will be diluted at 1:100 ratio in fresh LB broth containing 1 µM enzyme or activity buffer as a control (100 mM Tris-HCl pH 8, 100 mM NaCl, and 100 µM ZnCl2).
-After overnight cultivation, RNA will be extracted using TRI REAGENT (MRC, Cincinnati, OH USA) according to the manufacturer’s instructions.
+As gene expression of aprX was shown to be regulated by AHL-based QS at the transcription level during the late exponential growth phase27, we will examine the extracellular proteolytic activity of P. fluorescens cultures using an azocasein assay adjusted to skim milk medium, and the effect on gene expression.
+P. fluorescens cultures will be incubated with and without purified lactonases.
+Next, qPCR analysis will be performed to quantify the reduction in the transcription level of aprX due to the effect of evolved moLRP variants ( as performed for wtmoLRP; see Figure 3A).
+Specifically, overnight cultures of P. fluorescens (OD600 = 2) will be diluted at a ratio of 1:100 in fresh LB broth containing 1 µM enzyme or activity buffer as a control (100 mM Tris-HCl pH 8, 100 mM NaCl and 100 µM ZnCl2).
+After overnight cultivation, RNA will be extracted using TRI REAGENT (MRC, Cincinnati, OH, USA) according to the manufacturer’s instructions.
 RNA will be reverse transcribed using Verso cDNA Synthesis Kit. qPCR will be performed using the LightCycler Instrument II in 384-well plates and quantified as previously described56,57.
 Relative quantification of all the samples will be normalized to the housekeeping reference gene 16S rRNA.

-Evaluation of selected peptide inhibitors of AprX: Peptides will be selected by testing their direct binding affinity to AprX as well as their ability to inhibit in-vitro proteolysis of casein.
-We will use ITC, a robust method in our lab58–60, to elucidate the peptides' dissociation constant (Kd) to AprX.
+Evaluation of selected peptide inhibitors of AprX: Peptides will be selected by testing their direct binding affinity to AprX as well as their ability to inhibit in vitro proteolysis of casein.
+We will use ITC, a robust method in our lab58–60, to elucidate the dissociation constant (Kd) of the peptides to AprX.
 The latter will be expressed in E.coli and purified to homogeneity.
-The protein will be placed in the ITC cells and the different peptides titrated into it to elucidate the ITC binding curve.
+The protein will be placed in the ITC cells and the different peptides titrated in it to elucidate the ITC binding curve.
 In addition, we will elucidate the Ki, i.e., the ability of the different peptides to inhibit the catalytic activity of AprX.
-For that purpose, we will rely on available casein proteolysis assay (e.g., ThermoFisher cat#23266) to monitor the ability of peptides variable concentrations to inhibit AprX catalytic activity.
-Cellular viability: It is essential to validate that the optimized AHL enzyme and peptides are not toxic to mammalian cells.
-To this end, the cellular viability of fibroblast primary cells from the oral cavity61 incubated with variable concentrations of both enzyme and peptide will be monitored.
+For this purpose, we will rely on an available casein proteolysis assay (e.g., ThermoFisher cat#23266) to monitor the ability of variable concentrations of the peptides to inhibit AprX catalytic activity.
+Cellular viability: It is essential to ensure that the optimized AHL enzyme and peptides are not toxic to mammalian cells.
+To this end, the cellular viability of fibroblast primary cells from the oral cavity61, incubated with variable concentrations of both enzyme and peptide, will be monitored.
 We will use MTT and cell titer assays to decipher the maximal treatment concentration.
 The most potent and viable AHL enzymes and peptides will be selected for the following step.

-Aim-4: Evaluation of the synergistic activity of enzyme/peptide in milk model
+Aim 4: Evaluation of the synergistic activity of enzyme/peptide in milk model